 In at least one place in your house, you need a substantial uncovered box.
-We recommend a 20 gallon or larger storage container.
-If you are struggling with an issue already, buy a clear storage container, so the cat can always see out of it even while going to the bathroom.
+We recommend a 20-gallon or larger storage container.
+If you are struggling with an issue already, buy a clear storage container, so the cat can always see out of it, even while going to the bathroom.
 If you have automatic boxes and litter box issues, do not count the automatic boxes as a box.
 For each one you have, get another large, uncovered storage container.
-Once you get your issue under control, you can start removing the boxes you don't like and try limiting it to the boxes you approve of, but when trying to resolve a litter box issue, you must use boxes the cat wants.
+Once you get your issue under control, you can start removing the boxes you don't like and try limiting it to the boxes you approve of, but when trying to resolve a litter box issue, you must use the boxes the cat wants.

-If your cat is not urinating near doors, windows, or air vents, but you've seen a change of behavior, that change of behavior could be a warning sign that you have a nighttime visitor as well.
-Cats will feel threatened by another animal leaving its scent outside of their home.
+If your cat is not urinating near doors, windows, or air vents, but you've seen a change of behavior, that change of behavior could be a warning sign that you have a nighttime visitor.
+Cats will feel threatened by another animal leaving its scent outside their home.
 While sometimes this results in them trying to mask the smell of the other animal with their urine, other times, it results in misplaced aggression as your cat tries to dominate anything when it can't dominate the pesky visitor outside.

 Remember, pottying outside the box is the cat's way of trying to communicate something.
 Your job as the cat's guardian is to figure out what your cat is trying to tell you.
-These suggestions will fix most litter box issues caused by the needs of any highly intelligent, high energy cat.
+These suggestions will fix most litter box issues caused by the needs of any highly intelligent, high-energy cat.
 If you follow these suggestions exactly - do not skimp on the routine - and you are still struggling, you need to see a vet if you have not already done so.
-If the vet says the cat is healthy and you continue to struggle, then it is time to call a behaviorist.
+If the vet says the cat is healthy and you continue to struggle, it is time to call a behaviorist.
 Marilyn Krieger - the cat coach - is a cat behaviorist who is also an owner of Bengals and Savannahs.